Skip to content

 • name : classical-type

-A quantum function is defined with a regular Python function decorated with @qfunc.
+A quantum function is defined with a regular Python function decorated with @qfunc or @qperm.

 The Qmod compiler extracts the signature of the quantum function from the Python type hints.
 Type hints must be specified for all parameters, and must be Qmod types or, in the case of classical types, their Python counterparts (see Generative Descriptions).

 Direction modifiers for quantum arguments are represented with the generic classes Input and Output.
-Mutability modifiers for quantum arguments are represented with the generic classes Permutable and Const.
+The const modifier for quantum arguments is represented with the generic class Const.

 Semantics